surajudamale/missingskill-learning/javascript.md

         namedFun("hello", 100); // function call with 2 parameters
         ```

-- In JavaScript Function Declaration are rarelly used, because function is  First Class Citizen so it can do all things in JavaScript.
+- In JavaScript Function Declaration are rarelly used, because function is  First Class Citizen so it can do all things in JavaScript..
-- var keyword gets hoisted, let and const not get hoisted.

 #### Higher Order Function
 - In JavaScript Function is a **First Class Citizen** and function is also an **Object**.